Second Nagorno-Karabakh War: Civilians

 The wall with images of fallen Armenian soldiers.
 According to Artsakhian President, mainly 18–20 year old soldiers fought in hostilities.

-The Armenian authorities stated that 85 Armenian civilians were killed during the war, while another 21 were missing.
+The Armenian authorities stated that 85 Armenian civilians were killed during the war, (Note: By 27 September 2021, 84 civilians were confirmed killed in the conflict, 80 of which died in the Republic of Artsakh and 4 were killed in Armenia.
+Another 22 were still missing.
+Subsequently, the number of civilians missing was updated to 21 by 21 March 2022, bringing the total number of confirmed civilian fatalities to 85.) while another 21 were missing.
 According to Azerbaijani sources, the Armenian military has targeted densely populated areas containing civilian structures.
 As of 9 November 2020, the Prosecutor General's Office of the Republic of Azerbaijan stated that during the war, as a result of reported shelling by Armenian artillery and rocketing, 100 people had been killed, while 416 people had been wounded.
 Also, during the post-war clashes, the Azerbaijani authorities stated that an Azercell employee was seriously injured during the installation of communication facilities and transmission equipment near Hadrut.

 As of 23 October 2020, the Armenian authorities has stated that the conflict had displaced more than half of Nagorno-Karabakh's population or approximately 90,000 people.
 The International Rescue Committee has also claimed that more than half of the population of Nagorno-Karabakh has been displaced by the conflict.
 As of 2 November 2020, the Azerbaijani authorities has stated that the conflict had displaced approximately 40,000 people in Azerbaijan.

 Seven journalists have been injured.
 On 1 October 2020, two French journalists from Le Monde covering the clashes in Khojavend were injured by Azerbaijani shellfire.
 A week later, three Russian journalists reporting in Shusha were seriously injured by an Azerbaijani attack.
 On 19 October 2020, according to Azerbaijani sources, an Azerbaijani AzTV journalist received shrapnel wounds from Armenian shellfire in Aghdam District.